ashwaft/bmn-security/README.md

 6. Using Puppet, have nginx installed in the BMN host

-7. Using Puppet, configure the BMN host to forward the nginx logs to the rsyslog server in theCore Central Server
+7. Using Puppet, configure the BMN host to forward the nginx logs to the rsyslog server in the Core Central Server

 ## Verification